qawatake/obsdconv/README.md

 - individual flag overrides `obs` and `std`.
 That is, if you specify `-title=0` and `-obs`, `-title=0` wins and `title` field will not copied from H1 content.
 - if `src` = `dst`, then original files will be overwritten.
 Be careful!!

-## Customization
-The main program is based on two packages `github.com/qawatake/obsdconv/scan` and `github.com/qawatake/obsdconv/convert`.
-If you would like to customize the program,
-- combine existing `Converters`, or
-- create new scanning functions to get a new `Converter`.

-Please request new features that will be commonly used.